-- Wildlife of
+- Wildlife of Antarctica

 Information about Penguins, birds, Seals, Whales from Antarctic Connection.

 Auroral mechanism, forms and magnetism, solar winds, frequency, origin, sources, types, history of aurora theories, images, aurora in folklore, auroras in literature, references, links.
-From Wikipedia.
+Wikipedia.

-Pictures of Aurora Australis
+- Aurora Australis Tasmania